 When Does Professional Help Make Sense?

-Repairing or replacing ductwork can range from a relatively straightforward task to incredibly complicated.
-It depends on the job, the materials, and your level of experience working with HVAC systems.
+Ductwork installation and air ductwork replacement can range from a relatively straightforward task to incredibly complicated.
+It depends on the job, the materials, and your level of experience working with HVAC ductwork systems.
 Sometimes, it can be difficult for many homeowners to know what types of jobs are better left to the professionals.

-For minor repairs, such as touching an old duct or replacing a short piece of flexible ducting, you are probably fine doing the task yourself.
+For a minor duct repair, such as touching an old duct or replacing existing ductwork , you are probably fine doing the task yourself.
 Be mindful of using the correct materials, always have appropriate personal protective equipment (PPE) available, and align your work with industry-accepted best-practices and building requirements for where you live.

 Consider a professional installation for anything more extensive than a repair you feel comfortable and equipped to make.
 Here’s why: